 Therefore, we will characterize the action of medicinal steroids or their host metabolites with the parasite homolog of DAF-12 during the process of autoinfection by SS.
 We will also evaluate how parasite-intrinsic NHR signaling relates to very low levels of autoinfection the relationship of this autoinfection to host immunity.
 We know that disseminated hyperinfection is observed in immunocompromised patients in the absence of CT.
-Therefore, in Aim 2, we will determine if the residual innate immune effectors of NSG mice prevents NHR-dependent autoinfection in the absence of medicinal steroids.
-Evidence that medicinal steroids or their metabolites function as ligands for endogenous NHR signaling in SS to promote autoinfection will constitute a milestone supporting translational studies where compounds identified as agonists or antagonists of SS NHR signaling in an existing high-throughput screen will be prioritized for in vivo testing.
+Therefore, in Aim 2, we will determine if the residual innate immune effectors of NSG mice prevents NHR-dependent autoinfection as ligands for endogenous NHR signaling in SS to promote autoinfection will constitute a milestone supporting translational studies where compounds identified as agonists or antagonists of SS NHR signaling in an existing high-throughput screen will be prioritized for in vivo testing.
 Prioritized compounds will be tested for efficacy in preventing autoinfection in gerbil and/or NSG mouse models of autoinfection.
-Milestones indicating success will be three or more lead compounds that clear hyperchronic SS infection.
 Our specific aims are to: